-Like the Polish, Hamburgs tend to be flap-happy and flightly.
+Like the Polish, Hamburgs tend to be flap-happy and flightily.
 They have tendencies to fly away.
 It is not uncommon for keepers to find them perching and roosting high in trees.
-For this reason it is best for keepers to keep them contained to a roomy Pen.
-To keep this breed happy, pens need to have a lot of verticle space with plenty of roosting options, high roosts are preferable.
-They are one of the more noisy breeds, definitely not a good choice for Urban backyard chicken keepers.
+For this reason, it is best for keepers to keep them contained to a roomy Pen.
+To keep this breed happy, pens need to have a lot of vertical space with plenty of roosting options, high roosts are preferable.
+They are one of the noisier breeds, definitely not a good choice for Urban backyard chicken keepers.

 I think I’m going to cut it off here.
 This post has already become lengthy, possibly the longest post I have ever composed.
 However, I feel it is important to acquaint you with some of the Heritage Breeds that shaped our past and now our further.
 There are many more Heritage breeds to talk about, the ones I mentioned are some of the more popular ones kept by backyard chicken enthusiasts.

 As backyard chicken keepers, we are the conservationists keeping many of these breeds from extinction.
 Since the meat and egg industry have no need for these birds, it is though our passions that they still exist.
 Breeds such as the Dominique really need our help to keep them round for generations to come.
 Without our efforts and interest our Heritage Breeds would be lost forever, victim to the passage of time.
 Many of us keep chickens as a connection to the past, simpler days of a bygone era.
 Our feathered friends carry with them history as many of our grandparents and ancestors kept the same breeds that now roam our backyards.